tomopfuku/mandos/README.md

 The first argument should be the tree, and the second should be the list of taxa contained in the relevant subtree.

+Can then calculate the likelihood and optimize branch lengths:

+        morpholike = mandos.tree_likelihood_calculator.calc_mk_like(sitels,subtree,seqs,True)

+When weighing between cladogenetic and anagenetic trees, we need to use something like AIC to account for the difference in parameters:

+        print mandos.tree_utils2.tree_AIC(subtree,morpholike,1)

+the last argument should be the number of parameters (_k_). _k_ = 1 for each partition in the analyses when using Mk or single rate Brownian motion.

+## Combining character and stratigraphic data

+We might want to evaluate trees using both stratigraphic and character data.